Skip to Content

 2. Adding and Updating Entries

-You can add a new key-value pair or update an existing one using simple bracket assignment.
+You can add a new key-value pair or update an existing one using simple bracket assignment:

-Initial user: {'id': 11}
+Initial user dictionary: {'id': 11}

 After adding keys: {'id': 11, 'email': 'user@example.com', 'active': True}